k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14_task_overview.md

 #### 2. Additional Execution Parameters

-Data type (Entities and/or Reference tables), Data Versioning, Reservation/Retention Period, Post Execution Processes, etc..

-The list additional execution parameters are set based on the selected task types and the user's permissions.
+This tab defines various execution parameters such as Data Type (Entities and/or Reference tables),  Data Versioning, Reservation Period, etc...
+The list of parameters depends on the selected task type and the user's permissions.

 #### 3. Requested Entities